kenki931128/rails_kadai/windows/README_win.md

 heroku git:remote -a (server name)

-# Before push, making sure that you have commented out the "gem 'sqlite3', group: :development" in Gemfile and replaced with pg "gem 'pg', group: :production"
+# Before pushing, making sure that you have commented out the "gem 'sqlite3', group: :development" in Gemfile and replaced with pg "gem 'pg', group: :production"

 git push heroku master
 heroku run:detached rake db:migrate
 ```
 Then you can find your repo in heroku https://dashboard.heroku.com/apps

+Confirm the working on http://(server name).herokuapp.com/